 The cuckoo clock is one of the most iconic timepieces; however, it is somewhat unknown who invented it and where the first cuckoo clock was made.
 Although the history of the cuckoo clock is still a topic of debate among clock makers, nearly every cuckoo clock expert agrees that the development and evolution of the cuckoo clock occurred in the Black Forest area in southwestern Germany.

-Who Invented the Cuckoo Clock?
+Who Made the First Cuckoo Clock?

 The first Black Forest cuckoo clock is attributed to Franz Anton Ketterer, a clock maker from the village of Schönwald, who, inspired by the bellows of church organs, started incorporating the cuckoo’s sound into clocks.
 By the mid-18th century, many clock-making shops in the region were producing cuckoo clocks with wooden gears.
 Today, Ketterer is known as one of the founding fathers of the Black Forest clock making industry.

-The cultural icon was developed and refined by wood-carvers and clock makers from the Black Forest, a 100-mile stretch of pine trees so dense the sun struggles to reach the forest floor.
+The cultural icon was developed and refined by wood-carvers and German cuckoo clock manufacturers from the Black Forest, a 100-mile stretch of pine trees so dense the sun struggles to reach the forest floor.
 In the late 17th century, many farmers used logs from the forest to build cuckoo clocks to supplement their income during the winter months.
 To this day, Black Forest cuckoo clock makers preserve the rich history of the region, using the same means as their forbearers to hand carve cuckoo clocks known for their quality and craftsmanship.

 How Are Cuckoo Clocks Made?

+The history of cuckoo clocks dates back centuries.
 Cuckoo clock makers have been constructing clocks using the same time-tested mechanics and components of Black Forest cuckoo clocks from the 1700s.

 The intricate carvings that decorate many cuckoo clocks start out as a block of wood.
 A clockmaker outlines the basic shape of the clock using a stencil and paint, then cuts it out with a jigsaw.
 Using up to 50 different knives, the artisan will begin carving the wood.
 Sometimes a case has no carving at all; instead, an artist paints an elaborate design.
 Other cuckoo clock cases have a combination of painting and carvings.